PurpleCrumpets/ColourPaletteExtractor/README.md

 Upon opening the application, you will be greeted with a simple quick start guide.
 This explains how to obtain the colour palette of an image, as well as how to generate a report that summarises this information.
-It is also possible to analyse multiple images simultaneously; options to generate the colour palette for all open images and their summary reports can be found under the *view* menu of the application.
+It is also possible to analyse multiple images simultaneously; options to generate the colour palette for all open images, and their summary reports can be found under the *view* menu of the application.

 The recoloured image is created by reassigning each pixel's colour to the most representative colour found in the colour palette.
 For the algorithm proposed by Nieves et al. (2020), this is the colour in the colour palette that is closest to